jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

     >
   </a>
   <figcaption>
     The Georgia Dome (left) and Mercedes-Benz Stadium (right) in downtown Atlanta, photographed while both stadiums stood side by side in 2017.
-Both venues hosted the Atlanta Falcons, and the latter also hosts Atlanta United of Major League Soccer.
+Both venues were home to the Atlanta Falcons, and the latter also hosts Atlanta United of Major League Soccer.
     [<a href="https://www.loc.gov/resource/highsm.46748/" target="_blank" rel="noopener noreferrer">Carol M. Highsmith Archive, Library of Congress</a>].
   </figcaption>
 </figure>